List of Digimon Adventure characters: Daemon Corps

 LadyDevimon is a femme fatale-like Fallen Angel Digimon with the appearance of a seductive, bewitching woman.
 Because of the unparalleled strength and purity of its Dark Side Power, it is said that the limits on its spread and growth on personal computers is "0".
 Her signature move is Darkness Wave, which unleashes a screeching horde of ravenous, demonic bats, alight with unholy flames, to engulf, devour, and incinerate the victim.
-In the original series, she appears as Piedmon's lieutenant and the commander of his Nightmare Soldiers.
-She engaged in a slapping, hair-pulling catfight with Angewomon and defeats her with a roundhouse kick.
-However, MegaKabuterimon prevents Ladydevimon from finishing Angewomon off with her Darkness Spear by blocking the attack with his hard carapace.
-In Adventure 02, LadyDevimon reappears, this time as a member of the Daemon Corps, attacking the highways and engaging in yet another catfight with Angewomon.
-She once again overpowers and defeats Angewomon by twisting both of Angewomon's arms against her sides, but retreats when WereGarurumon and Garudamon appeared.
+Unlike the LadyDevimon that worked for Piedmon, LadyDevimon is a member of the Daemon Corps, attacking the highways and engaging in yet another catfight with Angewomon.
+She overpowers and defeats Angewomon by twisting both of Angewomon's arms against her sides, but retreats when WereGarurumon and Garudamon appeared.
 She resurfaces in order to take Ken from Yukio Oikawa and squares off against Silphymon.
 She defeats Silphymon by knocking him into the ground with her Darkness Wave.
 As she is about to finish Silphymon off with Poison, Inoue Miyako smacked her with a skateboard.
 This distracts Ladydevimon and permits Silphymon to attack her from behind, defeating her.